CppMicroServices/CppMicroServices/framework/doc/service_hooks.rst

 registering a :any:`ServiceEventListenerHook <cppmicroservices::ServiceEventListenerHook>`
 object as a service.
 The CppMicroServices library will send all service events to all the registered hooks using the reversed ordering of their ServiceReference objects.

-Note that event listener hooks are called *after* the event was created but *before* it is filtered by the optional filter expression of the service listeners.
-Hence an event listener hook receives all
+Note that event listener hooks are called
+*after* the event was created, but *before* it is filtered by the optional filter expression of the service listeners.
+Therefore, an event listener hook receives all
 :any:`SERVICE_REGISTERED <gr_serviceevent::SERVICE_REGISTERED>`,
 :any:`SERVICE_MODIFIED <gr_serviceevent::SERVICE_MODIFIED>`,